davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 ### Algorithms

-We will evaluate two algoirthms which we call *policy-based* and *value-based*.
+We will evaluate two algorithms which we call *policy-based* and *value-based*.
 There are lots of variations of these algorithms and ways to combine them, but these two broad categories capture most of the algorithms that people use and sufficient to illustrate our main results.
 Below we define these algorithms formally.

 *Policy-based* optimizes a policy to maximize an importance weighted estimate of the policy's value: